progmaticltd/homebox/docs/backup-restore.md

 1. Connect on the server, using SSH, as root.
 2. Load the backup encryption key into your environment.
-3. List the backups snapshots, using [borg list command](https://borgbackup.readthedocs.io/en/stable/usage/list.html)
+3. List the backup snapshots, using [borg list command](https://borgbackup.readthedocs.io/en/stable/usage/list.html)
 4. Mount the backup snapshot you are interested in, they are listed by date.
    You can do this by using the [borg mount command](https://borgbackup.readthedocs.io/en/stable/usage/mount.html)
 5. Search in the mounted drive for the lost emails, using for instance the excellent midnight commander.
 6. Copy the emails at the place of your choice, perhaps in your /home/users/<user>/mails/maildir/ folder to make them accessible from an email client.
-7. Make sure the copied email files belongs to the right user, otherwise Dovecot won't be able to read these files. belongs to the right user.
+7. Make sure the copied email files belongs to the right user, otherwise Dovecot won't be able to read these files.
 8. The last thing to do, before disconnecting, is to ‘unmount’ the backup snapshot, using the [borg umount command](https://borgbackup.readthedocs.io/en/stable/usage/mount.html#borg-umount)
 9. Finally, disconnect from SSH.